drakkan/sftpgo/docs/external-auth.md

 If authentication succeeds the HTTP response code must be 200 and the response body can be:

 - a valid SFTPGo user serialized as JSON.
 The user will be added/updated within the defined data provider
-- empty, the existing SFTPGo user does not need to be updated
+- empty, the existing SFTPGo user does not need to be updated.
+Please note that in versions 2.0.x and earlier an empty response was interpreted as an authentication error

-If the authentication fails the HTTP response code must be != 200.
+If the authentication fails the HTTP response code must be != 200 or the returned SFTPGo user must have an empty username.

 Actions defined for users added/updated will not be executed in this case and an already logged in user with the same username will not be disconnected.